 Apple is all set to hold a launch event on Monday at 10 a.m.
 (Pacific Time) which will be its second fall event of the year.

-According to The Verge, the Cupertino-based tech giant is expected to launch more powerful MacBook Pros, new AirPods as well as a Mac mini.
+According to The Verge, the Cupertino-based tech giant is expected to launch more powerful MacBook Pros, new AirPods, and a Mac mini.

-The upcoming MacBook Pro lineup will consist of a new 14-inch as well as a new 16-inch model powered by an M1X processor, likely paired with 16GB of RAM and 512GB of SSD storage for the base variant.
+The upcoming MacBook Pro lineup will consist of a new 14-inch and 16-inch model powered by an M1X processor, likely paired with 16GB of RAM and 512GB of SSD storage for the base variant.

 The new MacBook Pro will feature a standard-sized notch.
 Instead of containing a Face ID TrueDepth camera like on the iPhone, the MacBook Pro’s notch apparently houses a 1080p webcam, a True Tone sensor, and a microphone.